 FPOE for vessels

-Vessels may only enter an FPOE after:
+Your vessel can only enter an FPOE after you:

-- Biosecurity Entry Points (BEPs) within the port
+- biosecurity entry points (BEPs) within the port

 - any conditions associated with the port as a first point of entry.

 If you are the master, owner or agent of the vessel, you must ensure the goods onboard are able to be unloaded at your destination port.
 This is unless you have been granted permission under section 146 of the Biosecurity Act.